kaneelgit/senevirathne-kaneel-EN705603/securebank/System_Report.md

 ## Data, Data Pipelines, and Model

 ### Description of the Data
 The SecureBank Fraud Detection System utilizes three datasets: customer information, transaction details, and fraud records.
 Key attributes include transaction timestamps, credit card numbers, merchant details, and amounts.
 Notable patterns observed include the order succession timing for each customer, the correlation between transaction timing (hour, day, month) and fraud incidence, as well as demographic features like age, which significantly influence fraudulent activities.

+The timing correlation with fraudulent transactions allows us to do variable thresholding.
+For example, we could use a lower threshold to detect fraud during those vulnerable times and reduce increase the threshold during times that are not as vulnerable for fraud.

 ### Explanation of Data Pipelines